 Noon at the Geology Museum Bandung

-Bunda had a business at Dipati Ukur Street that morning.
-She guessed it would take hours, but she was wrong.
-It was still 10 a.m. when she finished it.
-She had no plan to travel in Bandung.
-But she was near Gasibu, Gedung Sate, and Geology Museum.
+Bunda had some business to attend to on Dipati Ukur Street that morning.
+She thought it would take a long time, but she was mistaken.
+She finished it surprisingly early, around 10 a.m.
+Since she had no plans to travel elsewhere in Bandung, she decided to explore the nearby attractions like Gasibu, Gedung Sate, and the Geology Museum.

-As Bunda read, the construction was started in the middle of 1928 and inaugurated on May 16th, 1929, coincided with Fourth Pacific Science Congress, which was held in Bandung, West Java Province, from on May 18-24, 1929.
+According to Bunda's reading, the construction began in the middle of 1928 and the museum was officially inaugurated on May 16th, 1929.
+This coincided with the Fourth Pacific Science Congress, which took place in Bandung, West Java Province, from May 18th to 24th, 1929.

-In 1999, Geology Museum received an aid from Japan about 754.5 million yen for renovation.
-Then, the museum was closed, and re-opened on August 20th, 2000.
-This moment was inaugurated by the Indonesian Vice President, Megawati Soekarnoputri, accompanied by the Minister of Mines and Energy, Susilo Bambang Yudhoyono.
+Subsequently, the museum temporarily closed its doors and underwent extensive renovations.
+It was eventually reopened on August 20th, 2000.
+This momentous occasion was graced by the presence of the Indonesian Vice President, Megawati Soekarnoputri, accompanied by the Minister of Mines and Energy, Susilo Bambang Yudhoyono.

 What’s in Geology Museum

-In the end of the Geology Room, there is a room that can tell and show you about the volcano, such as Mount Tangkuban Perahu, Mount Krakatau, Mount Galunggung, Mount Merapi, and Batu.
+Towards the end of the Geology Room, there is a dedicated space that offers captivating information and displays about volcanoes, such as Mount Tangkuban Perahu, Mount Krakatau, Mount Galunggung, Mount Merapi, and Batu.

-Here you would find also the history of the creatures, from the primitive until the modern era.
-The museum also collected fossil of prehistoric men, Homo erectus, also the artifacts they used.
-Near the entrance of the room you can also see the history of Bandung Lake, the fossil of the snake and fish discovered in the land ex Bandung Lake.
+The museum has also collected fossils of prehistoric humans, specifically Homo erectus, along with the artifacts they used.
+Near the entrance of this room, you can explore the history of Bandung Lake and observe the fossilized remains of snakes and fish that were discovered in the former Bandung Lake area.